On the Hadamard product of degenerate subvarieties: Introduction

 \section{Introduction}

 The Hadamard product of matrices is a well established operation in Mathematics having several connections both theoretical and applied, for example see the recent entry in T. Tao's blog about the paper \cite{KhareTao2017}.
-More recently attention has been brought to the Hadamard product of {\em (algebraic) varieties}.
+More recently the definition of the {\em Hadamard product} between subvarieties $X,Y$ of projective space, denoted $X \hada Y$, has been introduced by \cite{CMS} as the closure of the image of the rational map

 This product is far less studied and our knowledge is still at a developing stage but it is attracting quite a lot of attention and applications have been shown, for example, to Algebraic Statistics (see \cite{CMS,CTY}).
 In particular, in \cite{CMS} it is shown that the restricted Boltzmann machine is a graphical model for binary random variables, starting with the observation that its Zariski closure is a Hadamard power of the first secant variety of the Segre variety of projective lines.